idodoron11/Link-Target/README.md

-# Link-Target
+# Open Links in The Same Tab
-A Chrome and Firefox Extension that tells you whether the link you are hovering will open in the same tab or a new tab
+A Chrome and Firefox extension that enforces all links to open in the same tab.

 ## Chrome Usage
 1. Clone the Repository or download it.